phreeza/manuscript_axon_potentials/doc/manuscript.md

 tractable simplification of a generic bundle of axons.
 Finally, we demonstrate the properties in experimental data using as a set of in-vivo electrophysiological recordings from the barn owl brain stem.

-- Some more refs to add: Ray Maunsell 2011, Belluscio 2012, Weiss 2010, rall, Rinzel, Goldwyn, telenzuk

 Results
 ==============